 Step 3: Navigate to the Natterbox Call Center Configuration page and edit the profile for the agents using Omni-Channel.

-Under Natterbox Call Omni-Channel Presence Status set the following options:
+Step 4: Under Omni-Channel Service Presence Status Mapping set the following options:

-Under Natterbox Call Omni-Channel Presence Status set the following options:
+Step 5: Under Natterbox Group Login/Logout Omni-Channel Presence Status Triggers set the following options:

-• Set the Service Presence Login Statuses to all statuses that you wish to cause agents to log in to all their PBX groups when they switch to it (in this example, Available)
+Set the Service Presence Login Statuses to all statuses that you wish to cause agents to log in to all their call groups when they switch to it (in this example, Available).

-• Set the Service Presence Logout Statuses to all statuses that you wish to cause agents to log out of all their PBX groups when they switch to it (in this example, Offline and Lunch - hold CTRL when selecting statuses to choose more than one)
+Set the Service Presence Logout Statuses to all statuses that you wish to cause agents to log out of all their call groups when they switch to it (in this example, Offline and Lunch - hold CTRL/CMD when selecting statuses to choose more than one).